tarakbluru/TeZ/README.md

 ### Reporting Bugs

+Thank you for helping us improve the project by reporting bugs!

 To report a bug, please follow these steps:

 1. Check the existing issues to see if the bug has already been reported.
 If it has, you can provide additional information or subscribe to the existing issue.